3D printing: 4D printing

 Using 3D printing and multi-material structures in additive manufacturing has allowed for the design and creation of what is called 4D printing.
 4D printing is an additive manufacturing process in which the printed object changes shape with time, temperature, or some other type of stimulation.
 4D printing allows for the creation of dynamic structures with adjustable shapes, properties or functionality.
-The smart/stimulus responsive materials that are created using 4D printing can be activated to create calculated responses such as self-assembly, self-repair, multi-functionality, reconfiguration and shape shifting.
-This allows for customized printing of shape changing and shape-memory materials.
+The smart/stimulus-responsive materials that are created using 4D printing can be activated to create calculated responses such as self-assembly, self-repair, multi-functionality, reconfiguration and shape-shifting.
+This allows for customized printing of shape-changing and shape-memory materials.

-4D printing has the potential to find new applications and uses for materials (plastics, composites, metals, etc.) and will create new alloys and composites that were not viable before.
-The versatility of this technology and materials can lead to advances in multiple fields of industry, including space, commercial and the medical field.
+4D printing has the potential to find new applications and uses for materials (plastics, composites, metals, etc.) and has the potential to create new alloys and composites that were not viable before.
+The versatility of this technology and materials can lead to advances in multiple fields of industry, including space, commercial and medical fields.
 The repeatability, precision, and material range for 4D printing must increase to allow the process to become more practical throughout these industries.

-To become a viable industrial production option, there are a couple of challenges that 4D printing must overcome.
+To become a viable industrial production option, there are a few challenges that 4D printing must overcome.
 The challenges of 4D printing include the fact that the microstructures of these printed smart materials must be close to or better than the parts obtained through traditional machining processes.
 New and customizable materials need to be developed that have the ability to consistently respond to varying external stimuli and change to their desired shape.
 There is also a need to design new software for the various technique types of 4D printing.
 The 4D printing software will need to take into consideration the base smart material, printing technique, and structural and geometric requirements of the design.

 Processes and printers

-There are many different branded additive manufacturing processes, that can be grouped into seven categories:
+ISO/ASTM52900-15 defines seven categories of additive manufacturing (AM) processes within its meaning.
+They are: